adamdaley/manual-test/README.md

 I focused most of my efforts on mapping the domain and the associated commands and queries.

 Given more time I would have improved the following:
-- Implement domain events
+- Implement an example domain event listener
 - Request validation and parameter mapping
-- Added controller and handler tests
+- Add controller and handler tests
 - Improved error handling with proper HTTP response codes
-- Added Logging
+- Add Logging
 - Add a bff to get the responses from the product category and questionnaire apis
 - Add phpcs
 - Add a docker-compose file